mattbierner/STT-C-Compile-Time-Snake/README.md

 # Compile Time C++ Snake Game

 Implementation of Snake / Nibbler using C++14 template metaprogramming.
 All the logic is implemented at compile time.
 When the program is run, it prints out the result of gameplay.
+[Here's a post covering the implementation in more detail][post].

 Includes a simple example game: